-Trinity Academy Cathedral understands that poor attendance can be an indicator of concern for children with welfare and safeguarding concerns, and thus ensures that information is shared between the Attendance Officer, EWO and the DSL.
-Likewise the academy understands that a parent failing to inform the academy that a child has an authorised absence could be a cause for concern and thus will follow the academy's 'First Day Calling' procedure in these circumstances in order to try and locate the child and ensure that they are safe.
+The school maintains a whole school culture that promotes the benefits of high attendance and has robust procedures in place to monitor absence and where it becomes a concern, that information is shared between Hannah Proda (EW), Sam Tipson (DSL), Lisa McIntosh (DDSL) and Nicola Harding (DDSL).
+This information is shared with the Principal, Anna Gillinder and senior leaders if appropriate.
+Likewise, school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus will follow the school's 'First Day Calling' procedure in these circumstances in order to try and locate the child and ensure that they are safe.

-The academy has a duty to investigate unauthorised absences to establish if safeguarding concerns are evident
+The school has a duty to investigate such unauthorised absences to establish if safeguarding concerns are evident.